List of restaurants in Wales

 This is a list of notable restaurants in Wales.
 The number of restaurants has significantly increased since the 1960s, when the country had very few notable places to eat out.
-Today, Wales is no longer considered a "gastronomic desert", there are five Michelin starred restaurants within the country.
+Today, Wales is no longer considered a "gastronomic desert"; there are six Michelin starred restaurants within the country.
 Other award systems from TripAdvisor and AA have included Welsh restaurants in their lists.
 The most significant increase in restaurants has been at the high-end, but there has been growth and improvement in quality across all the whole range of Welsh eateries.

 Many Welsh restaurants attempt to showcase their "Welshness", but few include historic Welsh dishes besides cawl.
 Instead, they showcase their Welsh ingredients, creating new dishes from them.
 There has also been a rise in Asian cuisine in Wales, especially that of Indian, Chinese, Thai, Indonesian and Japanese, with a preference for spicier foods.